belcurv/mongo_university/M101JS/week_7/week_7.md

 How do we make sure writes persist?
 The DB is mostly writing to memory; in WiredTiger, for example, there's a cache of pages that are periodically written and read from disk depending on memory "pressure".

 There's a 2nd structure called a "journal", a log of every single write the DB processes.
 The journal is in memory too.
 So, when does the journal get written back to disk?
-Becuase that's when the data is really considered to be persistent.
+Because that's when the data is really considered to be persistent.

 When our Mongo driver sends an `insert` or `update` to the server, the server will process the update and write it into the memory pages.
 It simultaneously writes the update into the journal.
 By default in the MongoDB driver, when you do an `update` the client/driver waits for a response ("acknowledged update" or "acknowledged insert") but we don't wait for the journal to be written to disk.
 The journal might not be written to disk for a while.